Does Motor Oil Go Bad If Unopened

 What is the Shelf Life of Synthetic Motor Oil

 The shelf life of synthetic motor oil is incredibly long.
 In fact, it’s so long that you might never need to replace your oil!
-Synthetic motor oil is designed to last for the lifetime of your engine, and it won’t break down or degrade over time.
+Synthetic motor oil is designed to last the lifetime of your engine and won’t break down or degrade.

 That means it will always protect your engine and keep it running smoothly.